| The original do-it-yourself travel guide to Europe SM |

 Let's see who can make the most noise, the band at canal side or the boat with its disk jockey.
 Notice the load of empty beer cans on the boat.

 We take a moment of repose back at the Hoppe.
 This is certainly one of the best meeting places in Amsterdam.
+I've been a patron for decades.
 It is very crowded after the offices and shops close.

 And then it is back outside for "The Main Event Spui Orange."
 Up on that bridge is a pop star, I guess, with a couple of his group dancing.
 If you are having a bad time you are on the wrong orb.